Profile-Driven Co-Pilot

 /overnight runs a git-backed Plan → Code → Test → Evaluate loop with worktree parallelism and per-iteration rollback safety.

-Under the hood it's the ASPICE V-Model — the same workflow safety-critical teams use.
+Under the hood it's the ASPICE V-Model — the same workflow safety-critical embedded, aerospace, and IoT teams use.
 You don't have to care about that to use it.

 ALM (Codebeamer, DOORS, Polarion, Jama), PM (Jira, ADO), CI (Jenkins, GitLab), debuggers (J-Link, Lauterbach, OpenOCD), bus & logic (Saleae, PEAK, Vector), IDEs, and chat — all reachable from one REPL via MCP servers and skills.